kobsio/kobs/docs/plugins/grafana.md

 ## Options

-The following options can be used for a panel with the Elasticsearch plugin:
+The following options can be used for a panel with the Grafana plugin:

 | Field | Type | Description | Required |
 | ----- | ---- | ----------- | -------- |